itflow-org/itflow/CONTRIBUTING.md

 **After acting, log and notify.** State changes call `logAudit($type, $action, $description, $client_id, $entity_id)` for the audit trail.
 User-facing events may also call `appNotify()`.
 Fire `triggerCustomAction()` where a site might reasonably want a hook.
 Then call `flashAlert($message, $type)` and `redirect()` (defaults to the referer) rather than setting session keys or `header()` manually.

 **Function names (post-rename).** Helpers were renamed for clarity in 2026; the old names **no longer exist** — code calling them fatals.
 If you're rebasing an old PR or following an old tutorial, translate: `sanitizeInput` → `escapeSql`, `nullable_htmlentities` → `escapeHtml`, `logAction` → `logAudit`, `flash_alert` → `flashAlert`, `customAction` → `triggerCustomAction`, `encryptLoginEntry`/`decryptLoginEntry` → `encryptCredentialEntry`/`decryptCredentialEntry`, `strtoAZaz09` → `toAlphanumeric`, `fetchUpdates` → `checkForUpdates`, `sanitize_url` → `escapeUrl`.

+One removed **variable** deserves its own warning: the old `$access_permission_query` global is gone, replaced by `clientScopeSql()` (security rule 4).
+Unlike a removed function, it does not fatal — an undefined variable interpolates as an empty string, so a rebased query keeps running with **no client scoping at all**.
+Grep for it before rebasing anything that touches a list query.

 **Helpers that fetch data return it raw.** If you add a `getXById()`-style helper, return the column value untouched and let callers escape it (security rule 1).
 Validating what the helper interpolates into its *own* query — table and column names, the id — is still the helper's job; that is query construction, not output escaping, and the two are not the same thing.